Niccis90/mev-bot/README.md

-# mev-bot

-This is an mev bot (searcher) written by Nicolas Natchev (@Niccis90) and Eelis Holmstén (@Eelishz).

-The bot features:

-   - A graph representation of prices
-   - Multi-threaded depth first search of arbitrage opportunities
-   - Asynchronous architecture using Tokio and Channels
-   - Trade size optimization
-   - Blacklisting of bad pools
-   - Uniswap V2/V3 pools and flash loans
-   - Trade simulation

-## Goals of the project

-The main goal of the project was to create a profitable MEV searcher using atomic arbitrage.

-## Lessons learned

-This project was much more complicated than either one of us initially anticipated.

-Here is a non-exhaustive list of all the challenges we needed to tackle to complete this project:

-   - Learning Rust’s async model
-   - Multithreaded architecture
-   - Database schema design and SQL (this idea was eventually abandoned in favor of in memory native data structures)
-   - Learning Solidity (ethereum’s native language)
-   - Dealing with blockchain security
-   - Cloud hosting via AWS (Co-location with Bundle providers https://docs.flashbots.net/)
-   - Running an ethereum node
-   - Running a large project using git
-   - Project management
-   - Reading and understanding the spec of uniswap V2 and V3 and implementing parts of it ourselves

-We chose rust as our primary programming language for this project as we were both familiar with it and it is a reasonably fast compiled language.
-Rust’s async features proved invaluable when dealing with long running multi-threaded processes and network requests.
-The main weakness of Rust is its complexity.
-Mixing async and synchronous code was especially challenging.
-Things like recursion and multithreading are, as far as we can tell, very hard to implement in an async event loop, and need to be synchronized.
-Channels were a useful tool in this endeavor.

-Rust expressive syntax is a blessing and a curse.
-Our code styles are different and we would often find ourselves commenting on and refactoring each others’ code to a style which we viewed as “better”.
-This reinforced the need for common standards and style.

-Learning the EVM (Ethereum virtual machine) was also very challenging.
-The EVM uses solidity as its primary programming language, an OOP Java style programming language.
-Setting up a testing environment, using a debugger, and deploying your code, usually simple things, are very hard on the blockchain.

-Interop between Rust and the blockchain was also challenging since the EVM has much larger native types than regular languages.

-The search algo itself was also a challenge.
-In the end, the solution was quite simple and the final version of the DFS (depth first search) algorithm is quite straight forward.
+#MEV-Bot (Searcher)
+Authors: Nicolas Natchev (@Niccis90) and Eelis Holmstén (@Eelishz)
+#Overview
+The MEV-Bot (Searcher) is an advanced automated trading bot designed to exploit arbitrage opportunities within decentralized finance (DeFi) ecosystems.
+Key features of the bot include:

+- Graph representation of prices.
+- Multi-threaded depth-first search for arbitrage opportunities.
+- Asynchronous architecture leveraging Tokio and Channels.
+- Trade size optimization.
+- Blacklisting of non-performing pools.
+- Compatibility with Uniswap V2/V3 pools and flash loans.
+- Trade simulation.
+- Project Objectives
+The primary objective of this project was to develop a profitable MEV searcher utilizing atomic arbitrage strategies.

+#Key Learnings
+The project presented numerous complexities beyond initial expectations.
+Key challenges encountered include:

+ -Learning Rust's Async Model: Mastering Rust’s asynchronous features was crucial for handling long-running, multi-threaded processes and network requests.
+ -Multithreaded Architecture: Designing an efficient multi-threaded system to optimize performance.
+ -Database Schema Design and SQL: Initially, a database approach was considered but later replaced by in-memory native data structures for efficiency.
+ -Solidity Programming: Gaining proficiency in Solidity, the primary language for Ethereum smart contracts.
+ -Blockchain Security: Implementing robust security measures within the blockchain environment.
+ -Cloud Hosting via AWS: Co-locating with Bundle providers as per Flashbots documentation.
+ -Running an Ethereum Node: Ensuring a reliable and efficient Ethereum node setup.
+ -Large Project Management: Managing a large-scale project using Git and adhering to effective project management practices.
+ -Uniswap V2/V3 Implementation: Reading, understanding, and partially implementing the specifications of Uniswap V2 and V3.
+#Technology Choices
+We selected Rust as our primary programming language due to its performance and familiarity.
+Rust’s asynchronous capabilities were particularly beneficial for managing long-running processes and network requests.
+However, Rust’s complexity, especially when mixing asynchronous and synchronous code, posed significant challenges.

+We utilized Channels to synchronize recursion and multi-threading within an asynchronous event loop.
+The need for standardized code styles became evident, reinforcing the importance of common standards and style consistency.

+#Ethereum Virtual Machine (EVM) Integration
+Understanding and integrating with the Ethereum Virtual Machine (EVM) and Solidity posed substantial challenges.
+Setting up a testing environment, utilizing a debugger, and deploying code on the blockchain required significant effort.
+Interoperability between Rust and the blockchain was complex due to the EVM’s larger native types.

+#Depth-First Search Algorithm
+The development of the search algorithm was a key focus.
+Ultimately, the final version of the depth-first search (DFS) algorithm was straightforward and efficient, effectively identifying profitable arbitrage opportunities.